-- From September 2015, all puppies aged 12 weeks or older must be microchipped by law (for all dogs from March 2016).
+- Microchipping is now a legal requirement for all dogs and puppies once they are 12 weeks old.
+It is also a legal requirement to be in possession of a microchipping certificate and it is important your contact details are kept up-to-date.
 Failure to do so will be an offence under the Animal Health & Welfare Act 2013.
 The seller should provide you with details of the microchip.
 It is the buyers responsibility to inform the database operator of the change in owner’s details.

 What does it mean if a dog is advertised as having Irish Kennel Club (IKC) registration papers?